-For action shooting, the D780 can shoot at 7ps in viewfinder shooting, and 12fps in silent mode in Live View shooting.
+For action shooting the D780 can shoot at 7ps in viewfinder shooting and 12fps in silent mode in Live View shooting.

-For movie shooters, the D780 uses its 6K image sensor to produce 4K/UHD footage at 30p/25p/24p, with no crop factor.
+For movie shooters, the D780 uses its 6K image sensor to produce 4K/UHD footage at 30p/25p/24p with no crop factor.

-Other key features include a tilting 2359k dot LCD touch screen, in-camera time lapse, two megapixel stills at 120fps or eight megapixel stills at 30fps, fast image transfer using SnapBridge for Raw and JPEG image sharing with smart devices, and two SD card slots.
+Other key features include a tilting 2359k dot LCD touch screen, in-camera time lapse, two megapixel stills at 120fps or eight megapixel stills at 30fps, fast image transfer using SnapBridge for Raw and JPEG image sharing with smart devices, two SD card slots.

-Sales of the D780 are scheduled to begin early spring and the body price is £2199 or £2619, with the AF-S 24-120mm f/4G ED VR standard zoom.
+Sales of the D780 are scheduled to begin early spring and the body price is £2199 or £2619 with the AF-S 24-120mm f/4G ED VR standard zoom.

 Availability of the AF-S 120-300mm f/2.8E starts from early spring 2020.

-The 70-200mm f/2.8 Z lens will be available spring 2020, at a guide price of £2399.
+The 70-200mm f/2.8 Z lens will be available later this spring at a guide price of £2399.

-The P950 is due to go on sale early spring 2020, with a guide price of £799.
+The P950 is due to go on sale early spring with a guide price of £799.